 Bekezela Mguni - Artist, Librarian, Educator

-Create Dangerously: The Immigrant Artist at Work by Edwidge Danticat.
-1st ed., Vintage, 2011.
+• Create Dangerously: The Immigrant Artist at Work by Edwidge Danticat, 1st ed., New York: Vintage Books, 2011.

 “Create dangerously, for people who read dangerously.
 This is what I’ve always thought it meant to be a writer.
 Writing, knowing in part that no matter how trivial your words may seem, someday, somewhere, someone may risk his or her life to read them.” – Edwidge Danticat

 With love and wisdom, Danticat shares how literature served as a bridge toward liberatory paths for her.
 She bears witness to Haiti’s revolutionary lineage, which was emboldened by lionhearted writers and artists who knew the power of telling stories, and who dared to share them despite the perilous realities in which they told their truths.

 • Are Prisons Obsolete? by Angela Y. Davis, New York: Seven Stories Press, 2003.

 “[Prison] relieves us of the responsibility of seriously engaging with the problems of our society, especially those produced by racism and, increasingly, global capitalism.” - Angela Davis